 Engagement is an active agreement to do something for someone.
 Motivation is the will to do something.
 Both are critical to creating high performance teams, but employee motivation and engagement are two different things and both are critical in building a great team.

 How do you know if you have a highly motivated, engaged workforce?
 We all know that on some days it is hard to find motivation at work and your level of engagement can vary from day to day, but in general you'll notice the difference between engaged employees and motivated workers.
-Check out the examples below to see the difference between motivation at work and employee engagement.
+Check out the examples below to see the difference between intrinsic motivation at work and employee engagement.
+You'll find that there is a strong relationship between motivation and employee engagement.

 Employee Motivation and Engagement Examples: